yuexiaofeng/yuexiaofeng.github.io/_posts/2024-12-21-exhalation.md

 I looked up the author Ted Chiang.
 And just as I suspected, he's actually a computer science major - and yet he writes books, instead of software programs, for a living. :D

 I like his writing style.
 It's concise, elegant, and cut-down-to-the-chase.
-He seems well trained in existentialism, and also understands the art of leaving blanks[^fn6] with an exquisite minimalist taste.
+He seems well trained in existentialism, and also understands the art of leaving blanks[^fn4] with an exquisite minimalist taste.
 That said, I haven't fully got his other work though, namely *Story of Your Life*, better known by its movie adaption [*Arrival*](https://www.imdb.com/title/tt2543164/){:target="_blank"} - perhaps another time!

 Overall I'd give this book a mark of 9.5/10, on the account that Ted is Asian not Bsian (haha jk.., it's simply a very well crafted book!).
 I'd highly recommend it to any serious readers.

 ---
-[^fn1]: I realized I occasionally tend to pay homage to the writers of Criminal Minds, cuz almost every episode of it begins and ends with a quote.
-I hope they didn't patent this pattern and I sure don't want any legal troubles (FWIW I haven't seen any newer episodes for ages and doubt if they ever quoted this)! :D
-[^fn2]: Mei Yuan's [Bio](https://en.wikipedia.org/wiki/Yuan_Mei){:target="_blank"} - technically wikipedia should either write his name as *Yuan, Mei* or *Mei Yuan* since Yuan is his family name.
-[^fn3]: Well, as what they say, to understand recursion, you must first understand recursion.
+[^fn1]: Well, as what they say, to understand recursion, you must first understand recursion.
 Click for more: 👉🏽
-[^fn4]: Funny thing is I actually work with [Prism Analytics](https://www.workday.com/en-us/resources/prism-analytics/data-hub-use-cases.html){:target="_blank"} at my current job (No no no, I don't think it's the same one Snowden worked on before. :D).
+[^fn2]: Funny thing is I actually work with [Prism Analytics](https://www.workday.com/en-us/resources/prism-analytics/data-hub-use-cases.html){:target="_blank"} at my current job (No no no, I don't think it's the same one Snowden worked on before. :D).
 The *prism* mentioned in the book is a near acronym that stands for *Plaga Interworld-Signaling Mechanism*, which isn't totally made up - it's somewhat legit.
 I was able to track down an actual [paper](https://arxiv.org/abs/quant-ph/9510007){:target="_blank"} published in 1995, namely *Proposal for an experimental test of the many-worlds interpretation of quantum mechanics* by R. Plaga (what can I say, I like doing research!).
-[^fn5]: Here's a [meme](https://www.reddit.com/r/memes/comments/d2o0uc/quantum_meme/?rdt=45749){:target="_blank"} on reddit for the quantum reference in movies (Yes Marvel Studios, we're looking at you!).
+[^fn3]: Here's a [meme](https://www.reddit.com/r/memes/comments/d2o0uc/quantum_meme/?rdt=45749){:target="_blank"} on reddit for the quantum reference in movies (Yes Marvel Studios, we're looking at you!).
-[^fn6]: It's hard to explain the idea of *leaving blanks* but in Chinese arts we call it 留白 (liú bái), which is *an artistic idea that teaches artists not to use any elaborate techniques to painstakingly carve out every precise detail of the desired effect, but simply to hint at it and allow the audience to experience the message in their own heads.* [Further reading](https://actavictoriana.ca/culture/the-art-of-nothingness-an-approach-to-appreciating-chinese-art/){:target="_blank"}.
+[^fn4]: It's hard to explain the idea of *leaving blanks* but in Chinese arts we call it 留白 (liú bái), which is *an artistic idea that teaches artists not to use any elaborate techniques to painstakingly carve out every precise detail of the desired effect, but simply to hint at it and allow the audience to experience the message in their own heads.* [Further reading](https://actavictoriana.ca/culture/the-art-of-nothingness-an-approach-to-appreciating-chinese-art/){:target="_blank"}.